bomctl/bomctl/CONTRIBUTING.md

 Before diving in, here are a few things to keep in mind:

+### License

-* __License__: The bomctl project is licensed under the [Apache 2.0 license](LICENSE).
+The bomctl project is licensed under the [Apache 2.0 license](LICENSE).
 By contributing, you agree to abide by the terms of this license.
 You can find the license file in the repository root directory.

+### Code of Conduct

-* __Code of Conduct__: We have a Code of Conduct that outlines the expectations for respectful and professional behavior in our community.
+We have a Code of Conduct that outlines the expectations for respectful and professional behavior in our community.
 Please review the [Code of Conduct](CODE_OF_CONDUCT.md) before contributing

 ## How to Contribute